Dundo History, Family Crest & Coats of Arms

 Early Notables of the Dundo family (pre 1700)

 Notables of this surname at this time include: Kerr Dand, son of the eighth Lord of Ferniehurst; and Edward Dendy (bap.
 1613-1674), English Serjeant-at-Arms in the Long Parliament and for the Rump during the...

 Another 34 words (2 lines of text) are included under the topic Early Dundo Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Dundo family to the New World and Oceana
+Migration of the Dundo family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Dundos to arrive on North American shores: Elizabeth Dande who settled in Boston in 1712; William Dando who settled in Barbados in 1654; Joseph Dando arrived in Philadelphia in 1838.

 - ^ Reaney, P.H and R.M.
 Wilson, A Dictionary of English Surnames.
 London: Routledge, 1991.
 Print.
 (ISBN 0-415-05737-X)

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.